A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

-A higher category, say, an $n$-category for $n\geq0$, has not only objects and (1-)morphisms, but also $k$-morphisms between $(k-1)$-morphisms for $1\leq k\leq n$.
-Strict higher categories can be rigorously defined, however, most higher categories which occur in nature are not strict.
-Thus, we need to weaken some axioms and coherence between the weakenings become rather involved to formulate explicitly.
-Things turn out to become somewhat easier when using a geometric definition, in particular when furthermore allowing to have $k$-morphisms for all $k\geq 1$, which for $k\geq n$ are invertible.
-Such a higher category is called an $(\infty,n)$-category.

-For $n=1$, an $(\infty,1)$-category should be a category up to coherent homotopy which is encoded in the invertible higher morphisms.
+We start with $n=1$.
+An $(\infty,1)$-category should be a category up to coherent homotopy which is encoded in the invertible higher morphisms.
 In this section, we will mention and give references for several models for $(\infty,1)$-categories we will use in the later sections.
-A good overview on different models for $(\infty,1)$-categories can be found in \cite{Bergner10}.
-It should be mentioned that by \cite{Toen05} up to equivalence, there is essentially only one theory of $(\infty,1)$-categories, explicit equivalences between the models mentioned here have been proved e.g.~in \cite{DwyerKanSmith, BergnerThreeModels, BarwickKanRelCat, HorelModel}.
+A good overview on different models for $(\infty,1)$-categories and their comparison can be found in \cite{Bergner10}.
+It should be mentioned that by \cite{Toen05} up to equivalence, there is essentially only one theory of $(\infty,1)$-categories; explicit equivalences between the models mentioned here have been proved e.g.~in \cite{DwyerKanSmith, BergnerThreeModels, BarwickKanRelCat, HorelModel}.
 One additional model which should be mentioned is that of Joyal's quasi-categories.
 It has been intensively studied, most prominently in \cite{LurieHTT}.